SohKamYung-Espressif/SUTD-Workshop-2024-03/README.md

 This is an example of how to use ESP-NOW to set up system with multiple initiators and a single responder.

 The responder controls a 7/8 segment LED.
 Each initiator, once it has found the responder, turns on or off a LED segment on the responder.

+## Feedback and Questions

+If you have feedback or questions on this example, you can submit it as an **Issue**.

+If you have questions or wish to know about about ESP-NOW, you can check and submit issues on the [Espressif ESP-NOW](https://github.com/espressif/esp-now) repository.